1 - Inflamed tongue

 When it comes to your skin, like all other areas of your body, its cells rely on a continuous and healthy supply of oxygen and, if this supply becomes weak or sluggish, it can get weaker.
 This means that your skin becomes more susceptible to dryness and more vulnerable to external pathogens – germs, bacteria and viral infections.

 There could be a chance that you’re not familiar with pica so I’m just going to go into a little bit of detail about what the condition actually is.
 Pica refers to food cravings for non-food components with little to no nutritional value – a few common cravings are for things such as chalk, coal, ice cubes or even clay.
 This condition can arise as a result of mental health problem such as OCD but often it appears in pregnant mothers too and those with nutritional deficiencies such as iron-based anaemia.

-It’s thought that, when your levels of certain nutrients are extremely low and your diet is providing you with the vitamins and minerals you need, your body will become desperate and seek them out elsewhere.
+It’s thought that, when your levels of certain nutrients are extremely low and your diet is not providing you with the vitamins and minerals you need, your body will become desperate and seek them out elsewhere.
 Of course, this can be problematic and sometimes dangerous as non-food items are just that – they’re not meant to be consumed by humans and when they are, it can have some unpleasant repercussions for your digestive health.

 7 – Poor immune system